Charleston School of Law Commencement

 In high school, Kayla Rivera felt certain she wanted to be a Physician’s Assistant — until she saw blood.

-“The first patient was someone that had to get stitches,” remembers Rivera.
-“At that moment I knew I couldn’t be a PA; I could not do it.”
+“The first patient was someone who had to get stitches,” remembers Rivera.
+“At that moment, I knew I couldn’t be a PA; I could not do it.”

 “I feel like I’m friends with the professors here.
 Just that smaller setting has been incredible for me.
-It’s also given me an opportunity to get to know my peers better.
-They are some of the most intelligent people that I’ve met in my entire life and who I’ve really leaned on throughout law school.”
+It’s also given me an opportunity to get to know my peers better.”

 “We’re all from different walks of life,” she said.
 “Some have children, some are married, some are single … all these different people have given me so many unique perspectives, and so many opportunities to just learn in a different way because they all have diverse backgrounds.
 They’re my best friends.”

-Rivera was very active outside the Charleston Law classroom.
-During her three years at the Law School she Phi Delta Phi, Real Estate Society, Charleston Law Review, Transactional Law Team, and a member of the Diversity Leadership Scholars Program.
+During her three years at the Law School, she was a member of Phi Delta Phi, Real Estate Society, Charleston Law Review, Transactional Law Team, and a member of the Diversity Leadership Scholars Program.

 “Each of them brings something different to the table,” she said.
 “I’ve learned something different from each of those groups that helped me excel.
-Being around people and those organizations for me has enabled me to meet so many unbelievably intelligent people who have given me diverse perspectives and become more confident in myself.”
+Being aroundthose organizations has enabled me to meet so many unbelievably intelligent people who have given me diverse perspectives and become more confident in myself.”

 Charleston Law offers a variety of internships and externship programs that give students hands-on experience in the practice of law.

-When the conversation pivoted to memories and mentors, Rivera smiled wide as she reflected on her relationship with Charleston Law professor Nancy Zisk.
+When the conversation pivoted to memories and mentors, Rivera smiled widely as she reflected on her relationship with Charleston Law professor Nancy Zisk.

 CAMPUS NEWS